 -

-for early and correct diagnosis of migraine
+early and correct diagnosis of migraine

 -

-for effective treatment
+effective treatment

 -

-for the prevention of migraine exacerbations and associated diseases
+prevention of migraine worsening and comorbidities

-Markku Nissilä, neurology specialist
+Markku Nissilä, specialist in neurology

 Frequently Asked Questions (FAQ)

-How common is migraine in working-age Finns?
+How common is migraine among working-age Finns?

-How much does migraine increase sick leave?
+How much does migraine increase sick leaves?

-What comorbidities were found in migraine patients?
+What comorbidities were observed in migraine patients?

 The most common comorbidities were depression (13%), anxiety (14%), sleep disorders (17%), and acute respiratory infections (over 70%).